Search

 Circulation Sidekick

-The circulation team is always interested in help from volunteers to sort, organize and return collection materials and items on hold.
+The circulation team is always interested in help from volunteers to sort and organize books.
 This volunteer shift has a 1-hour minimum time commitment.
 Volunteer signups are year-round.
 Click "Fill in an application" below to get started.

 Special Events